knife-media/knife-wpmu/README.md

-# knife-wpmu
+# Must Use Plugins

-Must use plugins for knife.media blog
+This is the MU plugins folder for the knife.media community blog.

+If you wish to issue a pull request for code here, please do so on https://github.com/knife-media/knife-wpmu/

+## Installation

+Just add these scripts to /wp-content/mu-plugins directory